TextSynth Server

 ./ts_sd --cuda -m sd_v1.4.bin -o out.jpg "an astronaut riding a horse"

-When using a CPU, remove the --cuda option and use the -T option to specify the number of threads.
+When using a CPU, remove the --cuda option.

 3.3 Chat (ts_chat)

-When using a CPU, remove the --cuda option and use the -T option to specify the number of threads.
+When using a CPU, remove the --cuda option.

 During the chat, some commands are available.
 Use /h during the chat to have some help.
-Type Ctrl-C once to stop the output.
+Type Ctrl-C once to stop the output and twice to quit.

 3.5 Model Weight Conversion

-Example to convert the Pythia pytorch weights to TextSynth:
+Example to convert Llama2 weights from Hugging Face to TextSynth:

 3.6 Model Weight Quantization

-With the ncconvert utility, it is possible to quantize the model weights to 8 or 4 bits.
+With the ncconvert utility, it is possible to quantize the model weights to 8, 4 or 3 bits.
 Quantization reduces the GPU memory usage and increases the inference speed.
 8 bit quantization yields a negligible loss.
 4 bit quantization yields a very small loss.
+3 bit quantization currently only works on a GPU.

 Examples: